ozcangul/aspnet-docs/aspnet/data/ef-mvc/crud.rst

   :language: c#
   :start-after: #region snippet_Create
   :end-before:  #endregion
-  :emphasize-lines: 7-11
+  :emphasize-lines: 8

 Change the date to a valid value and click Create to see the new student appear in the Index page.

 Update the Edit HttpPost method
 -------------------------------

-In Controllers\StudentController.cs, the HttpGet Edit method (the one without the HttpPost attribute) uses the SingleOrDefaultAsync method to retrieve the selected Student entity, as you saw in the Details method.
+In *StudentController.cs*, the HttpGet Edit method (the one without the HttpPost attribute) uses the SingleOrDefaultAsync method to retrieve the selected Student entity, as you saw in the Details method.
 You don't need to change this method.

 However, replace the HttpPost Edit action method with the following code: